 Giving too much anesthesia before surgery, the wrong type or too little contribute to anesthesia negligence.
 In medical malpractice cases involving non-economic damages like pain and suffering, the relational fault of each defendant is determined, and each defendant is responsible for only the damage amount that he or she is proportionately responsible for causing.

 Under California laws of joint and liability, if more than one defendant is found liable for the injury suffered by a plaintiff, each defendant is personally liable for the entire amount of the judgment passed.
 Therefore, doctors are liable to pay damages.
 Although they are liable, the doctors themselves almost never pay a settlement or verdict amount.
 This is because almost every doctor has insurance to ensure that he or she is covered in case that he or she is responsible for.
 There are some great doctors that have been sued because they made a single mistake.
 Just because they are great doctors, does not mean that the patient that suffered injuries as a result of that doctor’s error should not be compensated.
+A personal injury attorney Huntington Beach can help with a free consultation.

 These damages reimburse the victim for losses such as medical expenses and lost wages arising from missed days at work.
 But caps are placed on non-economic damages that compensate the victim for things like suffering, pain, physical impairment, and disfigurement.
 Such damages are limited to $250,000.
 This is the maximum amount that a court can award the patient in a medical malpractice case for pain and suffering.